 and video files?

-We use thousands of programs, filters and scripts, and can work with any type of file.
+We use numerous programs, filters and scripts, and can work with any type of file.
 For example, older recordings many have several cameras sharing the same VCR/DVR input.
 One method is by having each camera takes its turn being seen.
 This is called a "Sequenced" video and we invented a tool to accurately separate each camera view into its own recording.
 We can reverse motion/focus blur, stabilize jitter, correct lighting, sharpen details and extract stills.
 We offer the only enhancement process that uses a multi-phase Process with color separation.
 If you would like to learn more and/or try this yourself, read the article Open-source software for the forensic video analyst.

 We compensate for poor lighting across the entire video, or within a particular segment, to maximize the identifying characteristics of the people of interest.
 Likewise, we can obscure, block or darken sensitive items (special agents, license plates, bystanders, etc...).
 Just make that request on your Order Form.